Are Mushrooms Legal in Texas? What to Know (2025)

 Texas Controlled Substances Act

 In Texas, the legal status of psilocybin is governed by the Texas Controlled Substances Act.
 As mentioned, this act classifies psilocybin mushrooms as a controlled substance in the 'Penalty Group 2-A' category.
-This classification puts magic mushrooms in the same category as other psychedelic drugs like MDMA, ecstasy, and some amphetamines.
-The law considers psilocybin to have a high potential for abuse and lacking accepted medical use.
+This classification puts magic mushrooms in the same category as other serious drugs like MDMA, ecstasy, and some amphetamines.
+It considers psilocybin to have a high potential for abuse and a lack of medical efficacy—a view in consensus with the DEA and FDA’s Schedule I classification of psilocybin.

 Decriminalization vs. Legalization